Removing Characters by Type

 Strips all alphabetic characters (A-Z, a-z) from values.
 "Phone: 555-1234" becomes ": 555-1234".
 Use to extract numeric content from mixed fields.

-• Remove Special Characters
+• Remove Symbols

 Strips punctuation and symbols (periods, commas, hyphens, slashes, brackets, etc.) while preserving letters, numbers, and spaces.
 "O'Brien-Smith" becomes "OBrienSmith".
 Use to normalize names and addresses that contain inconsistent punctuation.